A computational study of accelerating, steady and fading negative streamers in ambient air: Simulation model

 \subsection{Computational domains and initial conditions}

 We use two axisymmetric computational domains in the simulations, as described in \tref{tab:computational domain}.
-For these two computational domains, we both implement a rod-shaped electrode with a semi-spherical tip at the center of the upper plate electrode.
-Except for the domain size and the rod electrode geometry, initial and boundary conditions are the same.
-Domain A and its boundary conditions are further illustrated in \fref{fig:simulation domain}.
+Domain A measures 125\,mm in the $r$ and $z$ directions, whereas domain B measures 300\,mm in both directions.
+Both domains have a plate-plate geometry with a rod-shaped electrode of length $L_\mathrm{rod}$ placed at the center of the upper plate, see figure \ref{fig:simulation domain}.
+For domain A we use $L_\mathrm{rod}=9.9$\,mm and for domain B we use ten different electrode lengths ranging from 3.3\,mm to 26.4\,mm.
+All electrodes have a semi-spherical tip and a radius $R_\mathrm{rod}$ given by $L_\mathrm{rod}$/11, which means that longer electrodes are also wider.
+Also note that for longer electrodes, the distance between the electrode tip and the grounded electrode is shorter, but the electrode length is always significantly smaller than the domain length, see figure \ref{fig:simulation domain}.

+We apply the same initial and boundary conditions for both domains.
 A fixed electric potential $\phi_0$ is applied on the upper domain boundary and the rod electrode.
 The lower domain boundary is grounded.
 A homogeneous Neumann boundary condition for the electric potential is applied on the outer axial boundary.

 For the electron density, homogeneous Neumann boundary conditions are applied on all domain boundaries, including the rod electrode.
-Secondary emission due to ions and photons is not included.
+Secondary electron emission due to ions and photons is not included.
 It would be more realistic to only allow an outflow of electrons from the rod electrode due to secondary emission~\cite{babaeva2016a, zhang2021a}.
-However, this would give rise to very high electric fields around the rod electrode and steep density gradients, which are numerically challenging to simulate~\cite{ebert2006, bagheri2018}.
-The somewhat artificial boundary conditions used here would affect discharge inception, but they have a minor effect on the discharge evolution far from the electrode~\cite{pancheshnyi2004a}, which is the focus of the present paper.
+However, this would give rise to very high electric fields around the rod electrode and steep density gradients, which are numerically challenging to simulate.
+The artificial boundary conditions used here affect discharge inception, and therefore also the initial streamer properties.
+However, we here focus on steady discharge evolution far from electrodes.
+For most of the cases we study the back part of the discharge has a low conductivity (see e.g.\ figure \ref{fig:ne for ten steady streamers}), so the artifical boundary conditions should not have a major effect on this steady propagation.

 The axial background electric field $E_\mathrm{bg}(z)$ in \fref{fig:simulation domain} is almost uniform, except for a small region near the rod electrode.
 Far away from the rod electrode, $E_\mathrm{bg}(z)$ is almost equal to the average electric field $E_{\mathrm{p-p}}$ between the upper and lower plate electrodes.
 In addition, there is the average electric field $E_{\mathrm{r-p}}$ between the rod electrode tip and the grounded electrode, which is about 1.086\,$E_{\mathrm{p-p}}$ in domain A. Note that this ratio varies for different high-voltage electrode geometries used in domain B, as will be shown in \fref{fig:ten steady streamers}.